magicsoup-io/magicsoup-stock/README.md

 # MagicSoup.io - Stock

 Base component library for all MagicSoup components.
+It uses styled-components and styled-system.

 ## Background